PaloAltoNetworks/prisma-cloud-docs/api/descriptions/profiles/container_download_get.md

 Retrieves the details and state of all runtime models in CSV format

-The following example command uses curl to downlad a complete list in CSV format.
+The following example command uses curl to download a complete list in CSV format.

 NOTE: the -o option can help with saving the data to a file